5 Morning Habits That Have Made Me More Successful (and Less Stressed)

 -Brush my teeth while starting the coffee maker.

-I perform this lineup every morning (weekends, too).
+I do this lineup every morning (and on weekends, too).
 Your list should be just as structured and detailed.

 Personal Trainer Wisdom: The healthiest people prepare their meals.
 Unless you’re Tom Brady or Angelina Jolie, you probably need to wear the chef hat in the morning.
 If you don’t, you’re taking a chance on takeout or restaurant service.
-I make 3 meals each morning between 7:10 and 7:25: Meal 1, meal 2, and meal 3.
-That’s right folks…my eating regiment sounds like a feeding regiment for a thoroughbred.
-Using a blend of fresh or frozen vegetables, prepared or canned beans, nuts, seeds, and a small ratio of animal protein, I’m able to efficiently make my meals for the day in only 15 minutes (and you can too).
+I make 3threemeals each morning between 7:10 and 7:25: Meal 1, Meal 2, and Meal 3.
+That’s right, folks…my eating regimen sounds like a feeding regimen for a thoroughbred.
+Using a blend of fresh or frozen vegetables, prepared or canned beans, nuts, seeds, and a small amount of animal protein, I can make my meals for the day in just 15 minutes (and you can too).

 Don't forget that one of these meals must be breakfast.
 I don’t budge on this rule.
 You should never start your day on a deficit.
 If you disagree, ask yourself this: Do you not eat breakfast because...